calcbench/python_api_client/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Calcbench API Client's documentation!
+Calcbench Python API Client
 ================================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   getting-started

 Indices and tables
 ==================